dreamlabs4u/Summum-Bonum/_posts/2017-05-19-monad-explained.markdown

 # Monad

+P.S: Just Rough Notes - WIP - Will have to Develop to a readable content :)

 Monad, M[T], is an amplification (or considered as a wrapper) of a generic type T such that

 1. Any Monad, M[T] can be created by applying a creation function on T